 The park’s 3-mile entry road from front gate to the fortress itself, shaded by lovely tree canopy (pictured above), is a wonderful place for leisurely bike rides.
 Visitors can also rent bicycles at Fort Clinch.

-Whether you enjoy hiking in the woods (six miles of off-road trails including wooded mountain bike trails), beachcombing, bird watching, fishing, picnicking, camping, or exploring American history, visitors to Amelia Island need to put Fort Clinch on their itinerary.
-The park also features very popular campgrounds on the riverfront and oceanfront.
-This state park has a population of deer that roam the maritime forest and sand dunes and are sometimes spotted right on the shore, as pictured below.
-The deer often emerge near the beach around sunset.
+This state park has a population of deer that roam the maritime forest and sand dunes, sometimes spotted right on the shore, as pictured above.
+Deer often emerge near the beach around sunset.

-With park entry fee just $6 a vehicle (2 to 8 people or $4 for a single driver) and $2.50 per person if you wish to tour the fort itself, it’s one of the best bargains in northeast Florida for a daycation.
-Single occupant vehicle costs $4.
-Those who ride their bicycle into Fort Clinch pay $2 entry fee.
-The park grounds are open from 8 am until sunset 365 days, while the fort is available for touring from 9 am to 5 pm.
-There’s plenty of parking, public restrooms, and wooden dune walkovers to the beach.
+Fort Clinch State Park entry fee is $6 per vehicle (2 to 8 people), or $4 per vehicle for a single occupant, plus $2.50 per person if you wish to tour the historic fortress itself.
+Pedestrians and those who ride a bike into this state park in Fernandina Beach pay just $2 entry fee.
+The park grounds are open from 8 a.m. until sunset 365 days, while the fortress is available daily for self-guided tours from 9 a.m. to 5 p.m.

 Union Garrisons — Living History Weekends